 For this specific question I think by the time Trout’s career comes to a close there will be no question he is the greatest right handed hitter of all time.
 He rarely misses games due to injury and is one of the most dynamic and feared hitters in the league today.

-So, for now I will stick with Cobb.
+So, for now I will stick with Hornsby.
 I am fairly confident that Trout will convincingly take over this spot sooner rather than later.